MorphDiv/TeDDi_sample/LangInfo/README.md

 ## Generating the index

-It is important to note that the `langInfo_TeDDi.csv` is generated from the above mentioned sources, but it adds and populates the the columns for:
+It is important to note that the `langInfo_TeDDi.csv` is generated from the above mentioned sources, but it adds and populates the columns for:

 * name
 * folder_language_name